 Team Member and Customer Safety-Related Risks.
-In response to the COVID-19 pandemic, we have taken a number of actions across our business to help protect our team members, customers, and others in the communities we serve.
-These measures include, among other things, adjusted store hours; remote working opportunities for our store support center; increased cleaning and sanitizing measures; limits on customer traffic in stores to maintain physical and social distancing protocols; other physical and social distancing efforts such as markings on floors, signage, plexiglass shields and providing masks to team members in stores, store support center and logistics facility; offering curbside pick-up from stores; and instituting contactless payment in all stores.
+In response to the COVID-19 pandemic, we have taken a number of actions across our business to help protect our team members, customers and others in the communities we serve.
+These measures have included, among other things, adjusted store hours; remote working opportunities for our Store Support Center; increased cleaning and sanitizing measures; limits on customer traffic in stores to maintain physical and social distancing protocols; other physical and social distancing efforts such as markings on floors, signage, plexiglass shields and providing masks to team members in our stores, Store Support Center and logistics facility; offering curbside pick-up from stores; and instituting contactless payment in all stores.